meirelesff/rscielo/README.md

 ### A list of functions

-For convinience, here is a description of the `rScielo` functions.
+For convenience, here is a description of the `rScielo` functions.

 **Function to extract data from journals:**